-Throughout 2019 and 2020, ICAEW is publishing a series of articles describing the past and current situation of female chartered accountants.
-They form part of the celebrations of female chartered accountants that are taking place during Fiona Wilkinson's presidential tenure.
+Throughout 2019 and 2020, ICAEW published a series of articles describing the past and current situation of female chartered accountants.
+They formed part of the celebrations of female chartered accountants that took place during Fiona Wilkinson's presidential tenure.

 Any celebration of how far women have come needs to recognise how far we have to go.
 Real change is about new ways of thinking rather than new faces, says Rachel Willcox.

 6 March 2020: ICAEW celebrates 100 years of women in chartered accountancy with a full programme of centenary initiatives, along with ways to engage with International Women’s Day 2020.

 5 February 2020: while last year saw a record number of women on FTSE 350 boards, closing the gender pay gap is not a straightforward task.
 What can businesses do to address gender imbalances and why does it make good business sense to do so?